MicrosoftDocs/quantum-docs-pr/articles/overview/understanding-quantum-computing.md

 - **Quantum measurement** - The act of observing a quantum particle in superposition and resulting in one of the possible states.
 - **Entanglement** - The ability of quantum particles to correlate their measurement results with each other.
 - **Qubit** - The basic unit of information in quantum computing.
 A qubit represents a quantum particle in superposition of all possible states.
-- **Interference** - Actions applied to a qubit to influence the probability of it collapsing one way or another.
+- **Interference** - Intrinsic behavior of a qubit due to superposition to influence the probability of it collapsing one way or another.

 ## Next Steps